VivaanJoVarghese-6/mufifa-2026/profile/vivaanjovarghese@mulearn.md

     Support at least two other Squad Domain players with coordination and tooling so they can focus on their own tasks.
     Leave the tournament with a public repo that others can fork and build on for future μLearn programs.

-🏅 Portfolio Highlights
-History of Open Source and Collaborative Contributions:

-    Contribute to the μLearn platform repository, helping with updates to student profiles and proof-of-work systems.
-    Developed custom Model Context Protocol (MCP) servers and automation pipelines.

-History of Community Engagement:

-    Coordinated operations for initiatives like Launchpad, Top 100 Series, In50Hours, and Mutate.
-    Assist student developers and creators on the Discord server with onboarding and learning paths.

 Domain Profiles: